AT A GLANCE

 We will be looking out for gulls, ducks, waders, seabirds and terns.
-Some of the bird species we might see are: Audouin’s Gull, Slender-billed Gull, Mediterranean Gull, Red Crested Pochard, Common Shelduck, Black-winged Stilt, Collared Pratincole, Kentish Plover, Greater Flamingo, Little Bittern, Squacco Heron, Purple Heron, Purple Swamphen, Glossy Ibis, Water Rail, Red-necked Nightjar, Yellow Wagtail, Great Reed Warbler, Savi’s Warbler and Whiskered Tern.
+Some of the bird species we might see include Audouin’s, Slender-billed, Yellow-legged, Black-headed and Mediterranean Gull, Red Crested Pochard, Gadwall, Green-winged Teal, Common Shelduck, Black-winged Stilt, Collared Pratincole, Kentish Plover, Northern Lapwing, Common Snipe, Greater Flamingo, Little Bittern, Squacco Heron, Purple Heron, Purple Swamphen, Glossy Ibis, Water Rail, Dunlin, Sanderling, Eurasian Coot, Little Stint, Mallard, Great Cormorant, Red-necked Nightjar, Yellow Wagtail, Great Reed Warbler, Savi’s Warbler, Whiskered Tern and many many more.

 DAY 11: Morning pelagic cruise off the Mediterranean coast.
 Afternoon birding in the Ebro Delta.

 This morning we will take a chartered vessel and sail out into the Mediterranean Sea in the hope of encountering a good number of seabirds such as skuas, shearwaters and more.
-We will be looking out for Balearic Shearwater, Yelkouan Shearwater, Cory’s Shearwater, Great Skua, Arctic Skua, Storm Petrel, Shag and Northern Gannet.
-In the afternoon we can catch up on some birds in the Ebro Delta or one of the coastal massifs in the vicinity.
+We will be looking out for Balearic, Yelkouan and Cory’s Shearwater, Great and Arctic Skua, Storm Petrel, Shag and Northern Gannet amongst others.

-DAY 12: From the Ebro Delta to Barcelona
+DAY 12: Ebro Delta to Barcelona

 We’ll probably do some final morning birding in the Ebro Delta before our transfer to Barcelona, with a total transfer time of about 2 hours.